personium/website/src/en/apiref/261_Link_Box.md

+---
+id: 261_Link_Box
+title: Link other objects with Box
-# Link other objects with Box
+sidebar_label: Link other objects with Box
+---

 ## Overview